cemsezer/checkout/technical.md

 class LrsIntegrationService{

+	// Currently TryCreateLrsCheckAsync method only creates an lrs check for a company?
 	TryCreateLrsCheckAsync(){
 		// Create a LRS request using DD-SDK
 		// Persist the reference from POST respons and other details in dynamodb